Moment-based Density Elicitation with Applications in Probabilistic Loops: Introduction

-\cite{Tekel_Cohen,Filipovicetal2013,ProvostHa2009} are the closest approaches we found in the literature to ours.
-The first is based on the moments of both the unknown target and the reference pdf.
+The method in \cite{Tekel_Cohen}, though similar, is based on the moments of both the unknown target and the reference pdf.
 K-series, on the other hand, uses only the moments of the unknown pdf in the construction of its estimate, removing the need for an additional tuning parameter; that is, the number of moments of the reference.
-Also, \cite{Tekel_Cohen} developed no theory on the statistical properties of the proposed estimator nor did they provide any connection with the Gram-Charlier or other series estimators.
-Our approach is general in that it allows for any reference distribution, whose effect is incorporated in the construction of the orthogonal polynomials via the Gram-Schmidt orthogonalization procedure and can be tailored to improve the accuracy of the estimation. \cite{Filipovicetal2013,ProvostHa2009} use the same estimation procedure and conditions as ours.
-The important difference is the lack development of statistical properties of the estimator. \cite{Filipovicetal2013} focuses on ascertaining that the fundamental assumption (our Assumption 2) under which the method is valid.
-We prove the convergence of the K-series estimator to the true pdf in $L_{1}$ and $L_2$.
-A separate contribution is the recovery of the unknown target univariate and multivariate distributions of probabilistic systems extending from robotics to macroeconomics and biology.
+Moreover, \cite{Tekel_Cohen} developed no theory on the statistical properties of the proposed estimator nor did they provide any connection with the Gram-Charlier or other series estimators.
+Our approach is general in that it allows for any reference distribution, whose effect is incorporated in the construction of the orthogonal polynomials via the Gram-Schmidt orthogonalization procedure and can be tailored to improve the accuracy of the estimation.

-Our approach is also applicable to the framework of~\cite{Kofnovetal2022}, where non-polynomial $L_{2}$ functions are represented as a finite series of polynomials using Polynomial Chaos Expansion. \cite{Kofnovetal2022} renders probabilistic loops with general continuous functional assignments compatible with the automatic tool of \cite{BartocciKS19} for exact moment computation.
-Furthermore, in contrast to GC, K-series can estimate the pdf of a \textit{vector} of random variables; that is, multivariate distributions.
-Thus, K-series can derive the pdf(s) for a wide class of probabilistic programs with general functional assignments that generate multiple random variables.